 section, a 10-20 page detailed contents outline, and (in select cases)

-gurus, storytellers, and many other diverse professionals—turn
+gurus, comedians, and many other diverse professionals—turn

 their sharp book ideas into dynamic book proposals.

 My name is Hy Bender, and I've been told repeatedly (by clients who've carefully explored the market and then chosen me) that I'm the finest book proposal writer for hire in the country.
 You're unlikely